Overview of Virginia Fence Laws

 Virginia Fence Laws: Key Rules You Need to Know

-Fences might seem straightforward—just a few wooden posts and panels, right?
+Fences might seem straightforwardโjust a few wooden posts and panels, right?
 Not quite.
 Virginia has some very specific rules that govern what you can build, how tall it can be, and even who foots the bill for repairs.
-These regulations vary by county and city, so it’s crucial to know what applies in your area.
-Knowing these rules will save you from legal headaches (and angry neighbors) down the road, keeping both your property and your peace of mind intact.
+These regulations vary by county and city, so itโs crucial to know what applies in your area.
+Whether youโre maintaining a family property, planning improvements, or preparing to sell inherited Virginia land, understanding these laws can save you from legal headaches (and angry neighbors) down the road, keeping both your property and your peace of mind intact.

 Who Owns the Fence?
 Understanding Property Lines